 Bear in mind that certain colours, such as a crisp white, will need cleaning or repainting more often in order to stay looking crisp!
 That said, there are now self-cleaning renders out there, such as PermaRock’s Nano-Quartz technology renders.
 These have a surface designed to make it hard for dirt to stick, meaning rain and wind will natural wash them off.

-Using House Rendering with Other Materials
+Can I Mix House Rendering with Other Cladding Materials?

 If you plan on using a combination of cladding materials on your house – great for visual appeal and to avoid a look that is too clinical on contemporary homes – there are a few factors to consider”